 Samet recently published a brochure on their website, advertising the newly-named Southern Virginia Multimodal Park (SVMP) to the world.
 A listing of their corporate parks, including a downloadable PDF of the brochure, has been provided here for convenience.

-SVMP has since received increased attention, as state officials are considering it as a location for Virginia’s second inland port.
-Town and county officials, along with private enterprises including Samet, are working diligently with the Commonwealth to facilitate this concept becoming a reality.
-A feasibility study has been largely completed, though the results are not yet publicly available.
+SVMP has since received increased attention, as state officials have considered it as a location for Virginia’s second inland port.
+Town and county officials, along with private enterprises including Samet, have encouraged the Commonwealth to facilitate this concept becoming a reality.